 Sometimes the best homes come on wheels.
-Take it from Brandon and Gabi Fox—a husband-and-wife team of wedding and elopement photographers who transformed a 1972 Airstream Overlander into a mobile live/work studio.
+Take it from Brandon and Gabi Fox—a husband-and-wife team of wedding and elopement photographers and educators who transformed a 1972 Airstream Overlander into a mobile live/work studio.

 How did they do it?
 With a little bit of elbow grease, a few innovative ideas, and an unrelenting dedication to transforming their visions into a reality.